The Cost of Avocado

 There are two types of fruit in stores: those that are still green and those that are ready to eat.
 For the first ones, you have to give them a few days to reach the right consistency, while the others have to be used immediately.

-If you decide to buy avocado ready to eat, you must be careful not to let it go into the next phase, the spoiling phase, because if you do, you will throw away a large part of the product.
+If you decide to buy avocado ready-to-eat, you must be careful not to let it go into the next phase, the spoiling phase, because if you do, you will throw away a large part of the product.
 It is best to buy them green and control the ripening process.

 If you do not plan to eat it immediately, the green one is the right choice, provided you keep it wrapped in newspaper for a few days, at room temperature, possibly with an apple or banana, a method that will speed up its ripening.